Frequently Asked Questions

 Building permits are required for any owner, contractor, or authorized agent who intends to construct, enlarge, alter, repair, move, demolish, or change the occupancy of a building or structure, or to erect, install, enlarge, alter, repair, remove, convert, or replace any electrical, gas, mechanical, or plumbing system.
 Further, as stated in our Town Ordinances §150.002, Where valuation (material and labor) does not exceed $1,000, no permit is required.
 In most instances a building permit may be required, here are some exceptions:

-- One-story detached accessory structures used as storage sheds, playhouses, and similar uses that are less than 120 square feet.
-(Note: see above note about zoning compliance regarding setbacks, property lines and easements)
+- One-story detached accessory structures used as storage sheds, playhouses, and similar uses that are less than 200 square feet. *Note-See Below.

 - Oil derricks

 - Retaining walls not over 4 feet

 - Papering, painting, millwork, and similar finish work

 - Prefabricated swimming pools accessory to a group R-3 that are less than 24" deep, and not greater than 5000 gallons and are installed entirely above ground

 - Swings and other playground equipment accessory to detached one-and-two family dwellings.

 *Where a building permit is not required, Site Plan approval is still required by the Department of Planning, Land Use & Neighborhoods (PLAN), per Zoning Code Section 156.50.
 Review is also required by Engineering and Development Services to ensure compliancy with drainage and tree protection when required.
 To make application for this site only review, please email a proposed site plan for proper review.
 For more information on how to do this, please call (843) 884-5184.

 When in doubt please call our office to verify if your scope of work would require a building permit.
 Work started without a permit can carry heavy fines and the possibility of the issuance of a ticket.